 The NCCI plans to appeal the decision.
 This case is expected to only fuel the impending battle over the workers’ compensation insurance system when Florida legislators hold session next year.
 While groups like the NCCI say they are only looking out for the interests of their industry to make sure it stays viable, others point to the Council’s history of secret meetings and “outrageous” hike proposals to show it is just trying to bail out a corrupt insurance industry.

 If your workers’ compensation claim was denied in South Carolina, we can help.
-Contact the attorneys at The Christmas Law Firm today for a free consultation and to learn more about how we fight for you.
+Contact the attorneys at Christmas Injury Lawyers today for a free consultation and to learn more about how we fight for you.